 This anti-drone drone will carry a 3×2 meter of net that will intercept and capture the unauthorized drone in any restricted area and bring it down safely.

-Inspired by the Tokyo police, many private companies have come up with similar solutions that involve a flying drone with a catching net.
+Inspired by the Tokyo police, many private companies have devised similar solutions involving a flying drone with a catching net.

 3. Use net-firing anti-drone guns